VirtualAkseli/lukuvinkkikirjasto/README.md

 ### Coding tasks

-- The task has been jUnit tested (when it makes sense)
+- The task has been JUnit tested (when it makes sense)
 - The task has been merged to the main branch

 ## How to run